 - Toasted Sourdough

-Stove top and slow cooker, you can make this butternut squash soup in the more convenient way for you.
+Either over Stovetop and using a slow cooker, you can make this butternut squash soup the most convenient way for you.

 The crockpot method is perfect to throw in the morning and it will be ready when you get home from work.